emqx/emqx-docs/en_US/observability/prometheus.md

 - A complete monitoring system, where the monitoring data of EMQX will be integrated with that of the other systems.
 For example, you can get the monitoring information of the server host;
 - More intuitive monitoring report with figures and charts, such as using [Grafana dashboard](#use-grafana-to-visualize-EMQX-metrics);
-- Various alarm notification means, such as using Prometheus Alertmanager.
+- Various alarm notification options, such as using Prometheus Alertmanager.

 [Prometheus](https://prometheus.io/) is the monitoring solution open-sourced by SoundCloud.
 It offers a versatile set of features including support for multidimensional data models, flexible query language, and powerful alarm management.